The Porsche Cayman Buyers Guide

 If you hear this noise and the price of the car is zero dollars, you’ll still need approx. $20K to fix the problem!

 Timing is everything; especially in comedy and engines!
 The opening and closing of valves, the piston rising and falling in the cylinder and a spark are required at precise times during an engine rotation.

 The major moving parts are connected by chains and these ensure the relationship between those moving parts is maintained regardless of the rotational speed.
 The rotation is measured in degrees of a full circle.
 So, for example, at degree zero; piston 1 should be at the top of the cylinder and the intake and exhaust valves closed.
 This is known as top dead center or TDC.

 Naturally over time, the components supporting those timing chains will wear – the chain itself, guide rails, tensioners etc. will all wear and cause a deviation in the precise timing angles between camshafts and crankshaft.
 The engine management system is measuring the angles in every rotation and within a range of angles, can adjust the timing of fuel delivery and spark to compensate for wear changes.
 However, extended wear can produce an angle outside of the allowed deviation range and a fault condition will be set.

 The earlier engines experienced issues with stretching timing chains and significant wear on the timing guide rails.
 This caused a nasty rattle at startup and generally set faults during acceleration.
-Most of these issues were corrected in later cars such as the 987, but during the life of an engine you should expect that these vital timing components to wear.
+Most of these issues were corrected in later cars, but during the life of an engine you should expect that these vital timing components to wear.

 You need a clear picture of where the used vehicle you propose to buy is in this wear process.
 A competent Porsche repair shop can tell you what the deviation angle between the cam and crank is during a used car inspection.
 This is a simple read from a diagnostic device and a clear indicator as to the health of the engine timing.